 The genus Cannabis includes several species, subspecies, varieties, and chemotypes.
 Analysis of large data sets has shown that the prevalent chemotypes of cannabis are genetically evolved to produce predominantly one or more of the cannabinoids.
-Several varieties of hemp, ranging from fiber-type to those that are bred for cannabinoid content, meet the regulatory definition of hemp,8 but contain differing levels of cannabinoids and are labeled by several common names.
+Several varieties of hemp, ranging from fiber-type to those that are bred for cannabinoid content, meet the regulatory definition of hemp,6 but contain differing levels of cannabinoids and are labeled by several common names.
 The use of orthogonal analytical procedures and acceptance criteria can help identify and to differentiate the different cultivars of cannabis.
-Examples such as secondary metabolite profiles, DNA-based methods, and microscopic and chromatographic tests can be useful for the identification of cannabis and for differentiation of hemp from other cannabis varieties that contain more than delta-9 THC.
-USP General Chapter <563> Identification of Articles of Botanical Origin includes general considerations and recommendations regarding morphological, chromatographic, and genomic methods for establishing botanical identification and could be a useful resource for regulatory agencies.